SuperDARN/pydarn/docs/index.md

 data visualization of SuperDARN data. pyDARN also includes support of Input/Output reading of SuperDARN DMAP format files via the io package [pyDARNio](https://pydarnio.readthedocs.io/en/latest/).

+More information can be found in our recent [publication](https://www.frontiersin.org/articles/10.3389/fspas.2022.1022690/full) with supporting [Jupyter notebook](https://zenodo.org/record/7005203) which contains many of the tutorials described in this documentation and more!

 ## Source Code

 The library source code can be found on the [pyDARN GitHub](https://github.com/SuperDARN/pydarn) repository.